 Look for current road conditions in Croatia on the page of Croatian Automobile Club (HAK)

 You can buy mountaineering map at the entrance into Velika Paklenica or in the Paklenica hut.
 Some more detailed maps would be posted soon, as soon as I make them.

 submitted to Sveto Brdo page.
 For even wider area with approaching roads see this map

 .
 It is easy to say that one can visit Paklenica year round but its tough to describe conditions because in Paklenica there are so many climates which are with altitude changing from Mediterranean to Alpine.
 Difference in temperature between entrance on the coast and peaks is at least 15°C so while on the coast it can be mild up there can be winter.

 wind, which is most dangerous weather factor.
 In the area where Paklenica hut is placed snow is more often guest.
 If you are visiting highest peaks described on this page, not to mention highest peaks of the mountain, crampons are necessary because of often rock hard snow on northern slopes.

 if we relate its beginning with appearing of the leafs on trees then spring begins by mid April on the coast.
 By 1st May greenery reaches Paklenica hut.
 By May 20th usually trees turn green at highest altitudes while grass at the beginning of June.
 Mid May is one of most beautiful times in year to visit central part of Paklenica because of amazing fluorescent greenery.

 lasts in lower parts from June to September with narrowing window as you go higher.
 In July and August it can be true hell at the entrances and in canyons, with temperatures that can exceed 40°C

-Autumn: in this period most beautiful is October when colors are fantastic, especially in higher parts of the valleys where beech is mixed with maple.
+in this period most beautiful is October when colors are fantastic, especially in higher parts of the valleys where beech is mixed with maple.

 (Croatian Meteorological and Hydrological Association) sites you can find current data for Zavizan and on WeatherOnline even forecast.
 Also you can check forecasts for Zadar city on both sites because it is close to Velebit.
 On the coast in front of Paklenica temperatures are similar to Zadar.

 Here are the links where you can find out about the current weather on Velebit (Zavizan) and forecast for Croatia:

-Croatia at WeatherOnline,
+Croatia at WeatherOnline